-Certain affiliates of the underwriters are lenders and agents under the March 2012 Credit Agreement and the New Credit Agreement.
-Some of the underwriters and their affiliates have engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us or our affiliates.
+Certain of the underwriters and/or their affiliates may act as lenders, agents, arrangers and/or bookrunners under the 2016 Credit Agreement and the 2015 Revolving Credit Agreement.
+Some of the underwriters and their affiliates have engaged in, are in engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us or our affiliates.
 They have received, or may in the future receive, customary fees and commissions for these transactions.

 In addition, in the ordinary course of their business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of ours or our affiliates.
-The underwriters and their affiliates may hold positions in our 5.95% Senior Notes due 2013 and our 8.625% Senior Notes due 2013 and, to the extent they hold any such notes, they may receive a portion of the proceeds from this offering.
+Certain of the underwriters and/or their affiliates may hold a portion of our 4.00% Senior Notes due November 2017, our 7.125% Senior Notes due February 2018, our 4.875% Senior Notes due July 2018, our 7.88% Series E Preferred Stock and/or our 7.8% Series F Preferred Stock.
+If such underwriters and/or their affiliates hold such securities, they may receive a portion of the proceeds from this offering to the extent such proceeds are used in the repayment in full of such securities.

-If any of the underwriters or their affiliates has a lending relationship with us, certain of those underwriters or their affiliates routinely hedge, and certain other of those underwriters or their affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
+If any of the underwriters or their affiliates has a lending relationship with us, certain of those underwriters or their affiliates routinely hedge, certain other of those underwriters or their affiliates may hedge, and certain other of those underwriters or their affiliates are likely to hedge, their credit exposure to us consistent with their customary risk management policies.
 Typically, these underwriters and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the Notes offered hereby.
 Any such credit default swaps or short positions could adversely affect future trading prices of the Notes offered hereby.
 The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.